 The practice had policies and procedures in place to govern activity and these were available to staff within the staff handbook.
 We looked a sample of these policies and procedures and our discussions with staff demonstrated they had read and understood these.
-Some of the policies and procedures we looked at had been reviewed recently and were up to date and others were in the process of being reviewed by the practice manager.
+The policies and procedures we looked at had been reviewed recently and were up to date.

 The practice used the Quality and Outcomes Framework (QOF) as a means to measure its performance.
-The QOF data for this practice showed it was generally performing above national standards.
+The QOF data for this practice showed it was generally performing just above national standards.
 We saw that QOF data was discussed at practice meetings and actions were taken to maintain or improve outcomes.
 For example, reminders were sent to patients if they failed to respond to the request to attend the practice for reviews of their long-term conditions.
 The practice had completed a number of clinical audits and reviews or first cycles of clinical audits which it used to monitor quality and systems to identify where action should be taken.
-The initial reviews (and subsequent audit cycles where these had been completed) had confirmed good practice, however the number of patients identified within the audit samples were relatively small.
+The number of patients identified within the audit samples was relatively small.